 - Bhakti vs Surrender Vs Savior’s Grace

-- Simple Guide to Srivaishnavam supplemented by Bhakti vs Surrender Vs Savior’s Grace previously mentioned.
+- Simple Guide to Srivaishnavam along with Bhakti vs Surrender Vs Savior’s Grace and the section on Ramanuja’s Greatness previously mentioned.

 - Mumukshuppadi (Manual for Seekers of Salvation) English translation by Sri S. Satyamurthi Ayyangar Swami, Gwalior

 - Srivachana Bhushana of Sri Pillai Lokacharya and Yathiraja Vimsati of Sri Manavala Mamunigal English translation by Sri S. Satyamurthi Ayyangar Swami, Gwalior (1972)

 - Tattva Traya or Aphorisms on The Three Verities, Soul, Matter and God, by Sri Pillai Lokacharya, translated by Śrī Pārthasārathy Aiyangār (1900) supplemented by Tattva Traya, translated by Sri S. Satyamurthi Ayyangar Swami, Gwalior (1970).
 The latter work by Sri S. Satyamurthi Ayyangar Swami is in easier contemporary English and so it can be used to understand the former work by Śrī Pārthasārathy Aiyangār.

 - Vishistadvaita: Discourse by Sri Velukkudi Krishnan Swamin

 - Divya Prabandham and other resources including other Pūrvāchārya Divya charitra and granthas (scripture) at koyil.org